Cogosense/DmcAccessServer/README.md

 The DMC Access Server and the Remote Gateway provide a mechanism to tunnel the IPv6 local area network across an intervening IPv6 or an IPv4 only network, including the Internet if necessary.
-The result is the ability to join not contiguous networks into a contiguous IPv6 LAN.
+The result is the ability to join non-contiguous networks into a contiguous IPv6 LAN.

 All communications are encrypted, all authentication is certificate based, requiring no